Home > Tours > Africa Tours > Kenya to Vic Falls

 Enjoy a sleep in and maybe one last dip in the warm waters of Zanzibar's northern beaches.
 After check-out at your accommodation, transfer back to Stone Town for a cruisy afternoon of free time.
 Maybe grab an octopus curry or biryani for dinner with your crew.
 There’s long day of driving ahead tomorrow, so be sure to relax in the island vibes tonight.

-Embrace an early start to catch a 7.30 am ferry to the mainland, then make tracks for Mikumi.
-It’s approximately an 8-hour drive to your first camp spot, but you’ll get a great look at all that renowned Tanzanian landscape on the way.
+Embrace an early start this morning with a 7.30 am ferry to the mainland, then make tracks for Mikumi.
+Watch the Tanzanian landscape pass you by along the way, as this long drive is a great chance to soak up the scenery.
 Gaze out at vast plains dotted with baobab and tamarind trees and maybe catch a glimpse of some of the elephants, buffaloes, giraffes, lions and leopards that call the park home.
-Once you arrive at your camp spot, your leader will show you the ropes (literally) and help you set up and get comfortable for your night in the tent.
+When you arrive at your camp, your leader will show you the ropes (literally) and help you set up and get comfortable for your night in the tent.
 (B/L/D)

 Wake up early this morning to head off on a 4WD game drive into Mikumi National Park with local expert guides.
-This less touristed park is home to impressive numbers of elephants, hippos, giraffes, zebras, buffalo, warthogs, wildebeest and impalas – and maybe even a predator or two if you're lucky!
-Afterwards, we'll drive to Iringa (approximately 5 hours) and set up camp on the grounds of a farmhouse on the outskirts of this pleasant settlement.
-The area is filled with natural bush land which can make it a bird watchers paradise.
-Make the most of this rural setting by doing some stargazing before you retire for the night.
+This less touristed park is home to impressive numbers of elephants, hippos, giraffes, zebras, buffalo, warthogs, wildebeest and impalas – you may even spot a predator!
+After, you'll drive to Iringa and set up camp on the grounds of a farmhouse on the outskirts of the settlement.
+The area is filled with natural bush land and native birds.
+Make the most of this rural setting with some stargazing before you retire for the night.
 (B/L/D)

-Enter Malawi and travel to your campsite at Chitimba (approximately 10–12 hours).
+Enter Malawi this morning and travel to your campsite at Chitimba.
 Malawi, the ‘warm heart of Africa,’ is dominated by its lake, which covers almost a fifth of the country and provides a livelihood for many Malawian people.
 Fishermen, fish traders and canoe and net makers all ply their trade on Lake Malawi.
-A common sight is that of a fisherman in a bwato (a dugout canoe made from a hollowed tree trunk) fishing on the still lake at the break of day.
+A common sight is a fisherman in a bwato (a dugout canoe made from a hollowed tree trunk) fishing on the still lake at the break of day.
 (B/L/D)

-Travel from Chitimba to Kande Beach on the shore of Lake Malawi (approximately 6 hours).
+Travel from Chitimba to Kande Beach today, on the shore of Lake Malawi.
 There will be a chance to stop at a shop or market for any supplies you might need along the way.
 Enjoy a relaxing getaway from the commercialism and crowds with a few days on the lake’s more peaceful beaches.
 Your campsite at Kande Beach is right on the shore of Lake Malawi.
 (B/D)

-Enjoy free time today and soak up your idyllic surrounds.
-As well as chilling out on the lake’s sandy shores, make sure you take the opportunity to meet some local Malawians – easily some of the friendliest people in Africa.
+Enjoy free time today to soak up your idyllic surroundings.
+As well as chilling out on the lake’s sandy shores, make sure you take the opportunity to meet some local Malawians – easily some of the friendliest people in Africa!
+You can also hire canoes, bikes or pedalos (paddle boats) to enhance your time here.
 (B/L/D)

-Journey through southern Malawi and enter Zambia, continuing to South Luangwa National Park (approximately 9–10 hours).
-There will be border crossing formalities on the way, and a chance to stock up on goods at a shop or market and visit an ATM.
-The concentration of animals around the Luangwa River and its lagoons is some of the highest in Africa.
-Take in the beautiful scenery and the abundance of wildlife, watching out for colourful birds and herds of elephants.
+Journey through southern Malawi and enter Zambia today, continuing to South Luangwa National Park.
+There will be border crossing formalities on the way, and a chance to stock up on goods or visit an ATM at a local shop or market.
+The concentration of animals around the Luangwa River and its lagoons is some of the highest in Africa, so when you arrive, take in the beautiful scenery and the abundance of wildlife, watching out for colourful birds and herds of elephants.
 (B/L/D)

-After breakfast, pay a visit to a workshop where local craftswomen take snare wire recovered from poaching traps and transform it into jewellery inspired by the African bush.
+After breakfast, you'll visit a workshop where local craftswomen take snare wire recovered from poaching traps and transform it into jewellery inspired by the African bush.
 The women will show you around their purpose-built workshop and give you a chance to try coiling or hammering the wire yourself.
 For each sale made, a donation is given to anti snare patrols dedicated to the conservation of the region.
-After your visit, head further south to Petauke (approximately 6 hours).
+After your visit, you'll jump back in the vehicle and head further south to Petauke.
 (B/L/D)

-Head for your camp just south of Lusaka City (approximately 6 hours).
-Arrive, stretch your legs and take a stroll to discover the town.
+This morning you'll be back on the road, heading for your next camp just south of Lusaka City.
+When you arrive, stretch your legs and take a stroll to discover the town on foot.
 Though it's fast developing, Lusaka retains a strong African feel, and the locals are usually up for a chat.
+Your local leader will also give you some insight into the area.
+Tonight, you're free to chill out under the stars at camp.
 (B/D)

-Travel to Harare today (approximately 8–9 hours).
+Travel to Harare today.
 The first part of your journey takes you to the border with Zimbabwe.
-After crossing, continue to Harare.
-There will be a chance to explore the town, stock up on whatever you need at a market or shop and use an ATM.
+After crossing and going through border formalities, you'll continue to Harare.
+There will be a chance to explore the town when you arrive, as well as stock up on whatever you need at a market or local shop.
 (B/L/D)

-Drive to Masvingo (approximately 5–6 hours).
+This morning, it's onto Masvingo.
 This colonial settlement – the oldest in Zimbabwe – makes the perfect base for exploring the ruins of Great Zimbabwe.
-The ancient city, now a World Heritage site, was first constructed in the 11th century and is believed to have been the seat of power for a monarch.
-Spend a few hours exploring this intriguing site before heading off to camp.
+The ancient city, now a UNESCO World Heritage site, was first constructed in the 11th century and is believed to have been the seat of power for a monarch.
+Spend a few hours exploring this intriguing site before heading off to camp where your night is free to relax.
 (B/L/D)

-Travel to Bulawayo (approximately 5–6 hours).
+Travel to Bulawayo today.
 Known locally as the 'City of Kings', Bulawayo is Zimbabwe's second largest city.
-There is some impeccable colonial architecture to take in here.
-Enjoy free time this afternoon to explore town.
+There is some impeccable historical architecture to take in here, so feel free to walk around at your own pace when you arrive.
+Enjoy free time this afternoon to explore town or ask your local leader for some optional activities.
 You might like to browse some local markets or chat with the locals.
 The Natural History Museum and National Art Gallery are also worth checking out.
 (B/D)

-Depart Bulawayo and make the 6-hour drive towards Victoria Falls.
+Depart Bulawayo this morning and make the drive towards Victoria Falls.
 Stretching 1.
-6 kilometres wide and falling 108 metres into a narrow gorge below, the falls for which the area is named are a sight to behold.
-Although a visit to the falls themselves is optional, it is highly recommended.
-The entrance fee to the falls is not included, as groups that book ahead are required to tour the site with a local guide, and we feel that seeing these waterfalls should be an uninterrupted sensory experience.
-In the wet season, the spray created from this feat of nature can rise 400 metres and can often be seen from kilometres away.
+6 km wide and falling 108 m into a narrow gorge below, the falls are a sight to behold.
+Although a visit to the falls themselves is optional, it's highly recommended.
+In the wet season, the spray created from this feat of nature can rise 400 m and can often be seen from far in the distance.
 It’s no wonder that the local name for Victoria Falls is Mosi oa Tunya, or the 'Smoke that Thunders'.
-Though dry season travellers should not despair!
-You’ll get an unobstructed view of the falls and the chance to see the islets in the river below.
-Your leader will take you to a local activity centre where a range of activities will be on offer.
+If you’re travelling in the dry season, you’ll get an unobstructed view of the falls and the chance to see the islets in the river below.
+Your leader will take you to a local activity centre today, where a range of activities will be on offer.
 (B/L)

-With no activities planned for today, you are free to leave the camp at any time.
-That being said, you may like to try some of the optional activities on offer here, and so, we recommend that you schedule any flights for later in the day.
-If you would like to spend more time in Victoria Falls, we’ll be happy to organise additional accommodation (subject to availability).
+With no activities planned for today, you’re free to leave the camp at any time.
+You may like to try some of the optional activities on offer here, so it's recommended you schedule any flights for later in the day.
+If you would like to spend more time in Victoria Falls, just speak to your booking agent ahead of time to organise additional accommodation.
 (B)

 Trip Inclusions